An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 \subsection{Checking $M_t$ is a forced/renormalized Brakke flow}

 $ $

-In this section and the next we assume some familiarity with the Brakke flow or at least White's version of the Brakke regularity theorem \cite{W1}.
-We recall the definition of Brakke flow:
+In this section we check item (3) of theorem \ref{LSF}, completing its proof.
+In this section and and the next we assume some familiarity with the Brakke flow or at least White's version of the Brakke regularity theorem \cite{W1}; we first recall the definition of Brakke flow:

 $ $

 \begin{defn} A (n-dimensional integral) Brakke flow is a family of Radon measures $\mu_t$ such that: \begin{enumerate} \item For almost every $t \in I$ there exists an integral $n$-dimensional varifold $V(t)$ so that $V(t)$ has locally bounded first variation and has mean curvature vector $\vec{H}$ orthogonal to Tan$(V(t), \cdot)$ a.e. \item For a bounded interval $[t_1, t_2] \subset I$ and any compact set $K$,